-Previous studies that investigate the role of ownership structure show various result (e.g., Lodh et al., 2014 and Gul et al., 2010).
-Using 395 Indian familycontrolled listed companies, Lodh et al. (2014) investigate the effect of family ownership on innovation during the period of 2001-2008.
-They find that the family ownership has a positive and significant impact on innovation.
+Previous studies that investigate ownership structure show various result (e.g., Lodh et al., 2014 and Gul et al., 2010).U 339 395 Indian familycontrolled listed companies, Lodh et al. (2014) investigate the effect of family ownership on ingreation during the period of 2001-2008.
+They find that the family ownership has a positive as significant impact on innovation.
 Opposite to Lodh et al., (2014), Gul et al., (2010) find that there is insignificant impact between foreign ownership, audit quality on stock return.